 This is the plan template, with a video walk-through, that SMT has refined over six years of working with cohorts of staff from organizing groups and unions - organizers, communications directors, and a range of other staff.
 While we need to be ready for quick response, we also need a plan to build our digital campaigning so that it builds the power of our organizations to wage and win important campaigns.
 That's what this will help you with.
 Also included is a session on the Midwest Academy's Strategy Chart (led by its author Heather Booth) - a critical tool for campaign planning.
 Anyone who is not familiar with the strategy chart as a tool for developing campaign strategy should start here as they develop their plan.
+Wondering if this course is right for you?
+Feel free to take the quiz at the bottom of this page.

 Hannah Roditi, SMT Executive Director